gocodebox/lifterlms/readme.txt

 ##### Library & Vendor Updates

-+ Updates LifterLMS Blocks to version 2.0.0.
++ Updates LifterLMS Blocks to version 2.0.1.
++ Updates woocommerce/actions-scheduler to version 3.2.1.
 + Load core libraries from new location and load WP Background Processing lib.
 + The vendor script dependency `topModal.js` has been removed.